Conference Addresses Industry Disruption

 Acceleration brings together thought leaders and industry shapers from biotechnology, pharmaceuticals, medical devices, diagnostics, health IT, and digital health to discuss how scientific innovation and disruptive models affect the business of starting and growing early stage life sciences ventures.

-“The Massachusetts life sciences cluster is the strongest and most admired in the world for its collaborative efforts,” said Michelle Basil, partner and chair of Nutter’s Life Sciences Practice Group.
+“The Massachusetts life sciences cluster is the strongest and most admired in the world for its collaborative efforts,” said Michelle Basil, partner in Nutter’s Life Sciences Practice Group.
 “Like the CEOs, investors and industry shapers in the room, Nutter is dedicated to supporting the introduction of new drugs, devices, diagnostics, and technologies that will be the future of human health and medicine.”

 Keynote by Dr. Bernat Olle